 Brigitte Winter has more than fifteen years of experience in nonprofit leadership, arts administration, financial management, fundraising, and strategic communications in the DC region.
-She is also a published writer of short fiction, a metalsmith, and a photographer.
-In 2014, Brigitte and her partner, Dustin Blottenberger, co-founded No Discipline Arts Collective, an artist-led initiative producing pop-up shows that break down traditional boundaries between artists and disciplines.
+She is also a writer, a metalsmith, a photographer, and the Co-President of the Board of Directors for the Baltimore Abortion Fund, a non-profit organization that uses an intersectional reproductive justice lens to dismantle white supremacy and remove systemic barriers people face when accessing abortion care.
 The capacity of storytelling to connect, disrupt, inspire, and incite is central to Brigitte’s art and her activism.

 Tell us about your leadership style and how this contributes to your organization’s success.

 The capacity of storytelling to connect, inspire, and incite is central to my leadership, my art-making, and my activism.
 It also central to YPT’s mission to inspire young people to realize the power of their voices.
 Both within my organization and with external stakeholders, I use storytelling to build trust, forge connections, and generate excitement and support for YPT’s brilliant young playwrights.